Collision Course (1989 film): Plot

+Racist homicide lieutenant Dingman basically refuses to investigate the murder of a Japanese national, so Costas takes it upon himself to search Oshima's hotel room and catches Natsuo there looking for the turbocharger.
+Costas and Dingman are both read the riot act by their inspector, but soon, Natsuo and Costas begin their own investigation after Natsuo finally admits the real reason he is in America.

+After Natsuo poses as a reporter asking Jarryd about the new Turbo Charger, Jarryd is escorted away by Scully, tasked with watching over Jarryd by a corrupt crime boss named Madras.
+Jarryd had taken a loan from Madras, who now controls Jarryd in order to make sure he gets a solid return on his "investment".

 After seeing Scully being rough with Jarryd, both Natsuo and Costas deem Scully as worth following.
 Thanks to police work by Shorty, they learn of Scully's address and Natsuo and Costas go to his home.
 They break in and find that Scully's home is an armed fortress.
 Scully arrives and notices Costas and Natsuo.
 After a quick phone call to Madras, it is determined both men are to be killed.
 As they are searching Scully's home, Natsuo notices Scully aiming a rocket launcher at his own home.
 Both men escape just before the house blows up.
 They engage Scully in a gun fight that ends when Natsuo, who had accidentally stolen a grenade from Scully's home, gives the grenade to Costas, who tosses it out of the train car in which the men are hiding.
 Scully, being told it was directions to the Turbo Charger's location wrapped around a rock, is killed when the grenade goes off.